Fundraising

 • Who else is investing?

-Basically, it's a hidden way of saying no, and all of it stems from the fact that, deep down, the person doesn't believe you'll be able to build a massive company.
+Basically, it is a polite way of saying no. And most of it comes from the same place: deep down, the person does not believe you will be able to build a massive company.

-But since they aren't fortune tellers, they don't know if in a month, a year, or five you'll end up building something huge.
+But since they are not fortune tellers, they do not know if in a month, a year, or five years you will end up building something huge.
 So they want to leave the door open.

-Most founders take rejection personally because it feels like they’re saying no to them—not the company—and they get offended.
+Most founders take rejection personally because it feels like they are saying no to them, not the company, and they get offended.

 If you want real feedback, and only once they already have a positive perception of you, say something like:

 "Alan, I know I probably have a lot of red flags for you right now.
-I'd love to hear your candid feedback so I can understand what we should improve from your perspective."
+I would love to hear your candid feedback so I can understand what we should improve from your perspective."

 Investors buy a video, not a photo

-Imagine you're an investor.
+Imagine you are an investor.
 Out of nowhere, someone comes up to you at an event and pitches you for 20 minutes, asking for money.
 You know nothing about them beyond that conversation.
 Would you invest?
 Probably not.

-Now imagine you're one of the founders of OpenAI and you have an employee who joined when the team was just 10 people.
-Over the last five years you saw them give it their all, do things that seemed impossible, and have a massive impact at OpenAI.
+Now imagine you are one of the founders of OpenAI and you have an employee who joined when the team was just 10 people.
+Over the last five years, you saw them give it everything, do things that seemed impossible, and have a massive impact at OpenAI.
 Would you invest?
-Probably yes, because you have a five-year video of them, not just a snapshot in the form of a single meeting.
+Probably yes, because you have a five-year video of them, not just a snapshot from one meeting.

-That's what fundraising is like.
-You should be building relationships before you try to raise capital, because it's very rare that you'll raise money without any previous relationship.
+That is what fundraising is like.
+You should be building relationships before you try to raise capital, because it is very rare to raise money without any previous relationship.

 The best ways to turn a photo into a video are: